syedmouaazfarrukh/Operating-System-Terminal-Life/README.md

 ## Operating Systems

-An Operating system serves as a bridge between a computer's user and its hardware.
+An Operating system serves as a bridge asb between a computer's user and its hardware.
 An operating system's function is to offer a setting in which a user can conveniently and effectively run programmes.
 There are two types of OS ie

   - Linux
   - Unix